"I don't remember it looking so green"

 The same but different?

-So the first step is to forget about colour values and charts and swatches of comparative tones, shades and hues for now (like that lovely example above which was borrowed from the internet - apologies and if its yours please get in touch for a credit), and understand that pigment-based model colour is visible only because it reflects a certain frequency of light.
+So the first step is to forget about colour values and charts and swatches of comparative tones, shades and hues for now and understand that pigment-based model colour is visible only because it reflects a certain frequency of light.

 It is essentially the type and quality of the light used to illuminate the model colour, the viewing conditions and our own physical visual perception which determine what we see – It's easy to see that it's not the make of paint, the colour scheme, markings or camouflage pattern which is the absolute essential thing to get our heads around right now.

 Understanding and appreciating that our models will look different to our eyes in different places; and that not everyone will see it the same as we do, due to a host of variables and issues, is key to working with and photographing model colour.

 In an attempt to put some perspective on why we should be a little less worried about colour accuracy right now (we should strive for fidelity and historical accuracy, don't get me wrong) and its impact on our hobby, lets consider three key things: